 We are simply getting on with it, with the work and the community and the dreaming and the loving and the living out of the hope of glory.We are getting on with it indeed, and no label, conference, leader, or small-c-church will legitimize or erase the work that God in doing in our midst.

 So let's raise a glass to the lovers and truth-tellers.
-To servant leaders, encouragers, dreamers, readers, fighters, thinkers, pilgrims, storytellers, and friends.
+To servant leaders, liberation seekers, encouragers, dreamers, readers, fighters, thinkers, pilgrims, storytellers, and friends.
 To womanists, activists, sages, survivors, and scholars.
-To artists, listeners, prophets, pastors, mamas, writers, mystics, contemplatives, and women of valor.
+To artists, listeners, prophets, pastors, mamas, writers, wrestlers, mystics, feminists, contemplatives, and women of valor.
 To question-askers, shit-stirrers, breach-menders, Kingdom-builders, boundary pushers, and trail blazers.
 To the bold, brave, honest, real, kind, and wise.
 To bakers, peacemakers, and rule breakers; to all the unsung faithful; and the daily practice of sacrificial, resurrecting love.